Annual report for local government activities under the Food Act 2006

 Categorising food businesses can allow local governments to prioritise food safety tasks such as inspections, which can assist with planning and ensuring that adequate resources are available.

-Local governments were asked to specify their primary method of categorising of licensed food businesses from a set list and the results are listed below and shown in Figure 2.
+Local governments were asked to specify their primary method of categorising of licensed food businesses from a set list and the results are represented in the figure below.

-The reporting identifies the two most common methods as business type and simple risk based, consistent with the previous two reporting periods.
+The reporting identifies the 2 most common methods as business type and risk-based, consistent with the previous 3 reporting periods.

 Note: Combination represents where local governments specified that more than one categorisation method is used.